Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Simulation Validation

 \section{Simulation Validation}

-To validate the algorithm proposed to resolve the redundancy of the free-floating \removecomment{AUV}\editcomment{vehicle}{} system, two sets of \origcomment{kinematic simulations}{[O-4]} with multiple \removecomment{iterations}\editcomment{cases}{} were performed \editcomment{using ROS and Python, with a time step of 0.01 seconds}{[R2-3]}.
+To validate the algorithm proposed to resolve the redundancy of the free-floating vehicle system, two sets of kinematic simulations with multiple cases were performed using ROS Melodic Morenia and Python with a time step of 0.01 seconds.
+The simulation was run on Ubuntu 18.04 with Intel Core i9-9900K @ \SI{3.60}{\GHz} and 16 GB DDR4 RAM.
+The resolved motion rate algorithm is purely kinematic, and the simulation does not consider any dynamics since this is outside the scope of this paper.
 The first simulation analyzes the impact of the weighting matrix, and the second analyzes the impact of the gradient projection.
-The desired task for both simulations is simply to move the end-effector to a desired position of $\mb{p}_\text{G} = \text{m}$ and orientation of $\mb{R}_\text{G} = \mb{R}_z\left(1 \;\text{rad}\right)$, imitating a basic grasp of \removecomment{a known object at this location}\editcomment{an object at a known location}{}.
+The desired task for both simulations is simply to move the end-effector to a desired position of $\mb{p}_\text{G} = \text{m}$ and orientation of $\mb{R}_\text{G} = \mb{R}_z\left(1 \;\text{rad}\right)$, imitating a basic grasp of an object at a known location.
 The $z$ component of the goal orientation will require the robot to bend the end-effector in order to achieve this pose while still maintaining the field of view associated with the second subtask.
 A snapshot showing the continuum-UVMS, goal pose, and GCS is shown in Figure~\ref{fig:coordinate-labels}.
-A summary of the weighting matrix and gradient scaling parameters used for each \removecomment{iteration}\editcomment{case}{} is contained in Table~\ref{table:simulation-parameters}.
+A summary of the weighting matrix and gradient scaling parameters used for each case is contained in Table~\ref{table:simulation-parameters}.